Wisdom tooth: Function

-Anthropologists believe wisdom teeth, or the third set of molars, serve to help chew food in the adult, in humans and in apes and monkeys, who all have wisdom teeth too, in their diet of harder to chew food – like fresh fruit, leaves, roots, nuts and meats.
-After the advent of agriculture over 10,000 years ago, and especially with the industrial revolution in recent centuries, soft human diets became more common, including the use of tools (cutting the food) and cooking to make food easier to chew.
-Such diets typically result in jaws growing less in certain parts than those of paleolithic humans and not enough room for the wisdom teeth.
+Anthropologists believe human and primate wisdom teeth may help with chewing tougher foods.
+After the advent of agriculture over 10,000 years ago, and especially with the industrial revolution in recent centuries, soft human diets became more common through the use of tools (cutting the food) and cooking to make food easier to chew.
+Compared to hunter-gatherer populations, post-industrial agriculturalist populations are thought to encounter less masticatory stress and consequently have shorter and wider mandibles, predisposing them to dental crowding and malocclusion.

 Clinical significance

-Wisdom teeth (often notated clinically as M3 for third molar) have long been identified as a source of problems and continue to be the most commonly impacted teeth in the human mouth.
+Wisdom teeth (often notated clinically as M3 for the third molar) have long been identified as a source of problems and continue to be the most commonly impacted teeth in the human mouth.
 Impaction of the wisdom teeth results in a risk of periodontal disease and dental cavities.
 Impacted wisdom teeth lead to pathology in 12% of cases.

-Impacted wisdom teeth are classified by the direction and depth of impaction, the amount of available space for tooth eruption and the amount soft tissue or bone that covers them.
+Impacted wisdom teeth are classified by the direction and depth of impaction, the amount of available space for tooth eruption and the amount of soft tissue or bone that covers them.
 The classification structure allows clinicians to estimate the probabilities of impaction, infections and complications associated with wisdom teeth removal.
 Wisdom teeth are also classified by the presence of symptoms and disease.

 Treatment of an erupted wisdom tooth is the same as any other tooth in the mouth.
 If impacted and having a pathology, such as caries or pericoronitis, treatment can be dental restoration for cavities and for pericoronitis, salt water rinses, local treatment to the infected tissue overlying the impaction, oral antibiotics, surgical removal of excess gum flap (operculectomy), or if those failed, extraction or coronectomy.

+The National Health Service in the UK recommends people go to dental check-ups every 3–24 months, depending on the state of the teeth and gums and the recommendation of the dentist.

 Common pathologies associated with wisdom teeth

-Odontogenic infections are a dental complication originating inside the tooth or in close proximity to the surrounding tissues.
-There are different types of odontogenic infections which may affect impacted wisdom teeth such as periodontitis, pulpitis, dental abscess and pericoronitis.
+Odontogenic infections are a dental complication originating inside the tooth or near the surrounding tissues.
+Different types of odontogenic infections may affect impacted wisdom teeth, such as periodontitis, pulpitis, dental abscess, and pericoronitis.

 Pericoronitis is a common pathology of impacted third molar.
 It is an acute localized infection of the tissue surrounding the impacted wisdom teeth.
 Clinically the tissue appears to be red, tender to touch and edematous.
-The common symptoms the patient’s report are pain ‘that ranges from dull to throbbing to intense’ and often radiates to mouth, ear or floor of the mouth.
-Moreover, swelling of the cheek, halitosis and trismuscan occur.
+The common symptoms the patient reports are pain 'that ranges from dull to throbbing to intense' and often radiates to mouth, ear, or floor of the mouth.
+Moreover, swelling of the cheek, halitosis and trismus can occur.